burchcatwit/password_manager/README.md

         > cd password-manager
         > npm install

 3. **Note**: Some devices may be incompatible with the fservents package dependencies contained in the package files of the password manager application.
-As these are not critical packages for site functionality, they can be uninstalled if errors arise during initial installation or during runtime         through the following command:
+As these are not critical packages for site functionality, they can be uninstalled if errors arise during initial installation or during runtime         through the following commands:

         > npm uninstall fservents